 Balea Dream Curls Power Spray Lockenspray Traumlocken Definier

-A hair spray that contains vitamin e.
+A hair spray with 19 ingredients, including vitamin E.

 Overview